-Petitioner, Jon Scott Appling, M.D., is a physician working under contract at the Gertsberger Medical Clinic in Ulysses, Kansas.
+Petitioner, Martin Kline P.A., is a physician's assistant employed by the Gerstberger Medical Clinic in Ulysses, Kansas.
 Following the death of the clinic's physician, he applied to enroll in the Medicare program.
 The Centers for Medicare & Medicaid Services (CMS) granted his enrollment application, effective June 9, 2015 (with a billing date of May 10, 2015).
 Petitioner now challenges that effective date.

-For the reasons set forth below, I find that June 9, 2015 is the earliest possible effective date for Petitioner's enrollment and that CMS had the authority to grant Petitioner's May 10, 2015 billing date.
+For the reasons set forth below, I find that June 9, 2015 is the earliest possible effective date for Petitioner's enrollment and that CMS had the authority to grant Petitioner's May 10, 2015 retrospective billing date.